Maple Leaf Sports & Entertainment: Recent projects

-Peddie retired as President and CEO of MLSE at the end of 2011 after 14 years on the job, having tripled the value of the company.
-However, he was often criticized for his inability to end the company's long championship drought.
-The Leafs haven't won a championship since 1967, and at the time the only other major championship won under MLSE ownership was the 74th Grey Cup in 1986 by the Tiger-Cats.
-Toronto FC subsequently won in 2017, as did the Raptors in 2019.
-(The Argonauts' 2017 Grey Cup win came shortly before MLSE announced its purchase of the team.)
-Though Tom Anselmi briefly took over as President, he was replaced in June 2013 by high-profile executive Tim Leiweke, who had previously run Anschutz Entertainment Group.
+Peddie retired as president and CEO of MLSE at the end of 2011 after 14 years on the job.
+While he tripled the value of the company, he was criticized for his inability to end the company's long championship drought.
+The Leafs had not won a championship since 1967, and at the time the only other major championship won under MLSE ownership was the 74th Grey Cup in 1986 by the Tiger-Cats.
+Though Tom Anselmi briefly took over as president, in June 2013 he was replaced by high-profile executive Tim Leiweke who had previously run Anschutz Entertainment Group.
 On August 21, 2014, Leiweke announced that he was stepping down, but would remain in his position until a successor was appointed.
-MLSE announced on October 29, 2015, that Michael Friisdahl had been hired as Leiweke's successor as President and CEO, and would officially assume his duties in December 2015.
+MLSE announced on October 29, 2015, that Michael Friisdahl had been hired as Leiweke's successor as president and CEO, and would officially assume his duties in December 2015.
+When Friisdahl announced that he was leaving MLSE in January 2022, CFO Cynthia Devine named interim President and CEO to replace him.
+In January 2024 it was announced that Keith Pelley had been hired as president and CEO of MLSE, effective April 2, 2024.